 The Fed and Central Banks only have one way to go, and that is increasing debt levels and lower interest rates.
 If they do not continue with that policy, then the entire financial system comes crashing down… and DOWN IT WILL.

-By the U.S. Treasury issuing another $318 billion in debt and another $7 billion on top of that in interest payments, this should have some impact on the precious metals prices, but it doesn’t.
-How can the U.S. Government increase its debt in one day by an amount that would purchase all above ground silver investment inventories six times over, and not even impact its price???
+The U.S. Treasury issuing another $318 billion in debt and another $7 billion on top of that in interest payments, this should have some impact on the precious metals prices, but it doesn’t.
+How can the U.S. Government increase its debt in one day by an amount that would purchase all above-ground silver investment inventories six times over, and not even impact its price???

 That’s correct.
 The total 2.6 billion oz of physical silver investment in the world is currently valued at $52 billion (2.6 billion oz X $20).
 Thus, the ONE-DAY $318 billion U.S. debt increase would consume over 15 billion oz of silver at $20 an ounce.